karllauy/AromaWebsite/content/post/science-behind-coffee-roasting.md

 comments: true
 type: post
 ---
+What's happening to the coffee bean ?\
+\
 Roasting uses heat to trigger chemical reactions within the coffee bean, followed by rapid cooling to stop the process and prevent over-roasting the beans.
 There are five main stages to the coffee roasting process.

 1. Drying or Yellowing